Prep Time 5'PT5M

-You’ll simply cook your berries down with the sweetener and a squeeze of fresh lime to really bring out the flavour of the berries.
-The whole lot can be done in under five minutes, and no refined sugar is required.
+You’ll simply cook your berries down with the sweetener and a squeeze of fresh lime to really bring out the flavor of the berries.
+The whole blueberry compote recipe can be done in under five minutes, and no refined sugar is required.
 Compote myths: busted!

 Erbology Dark Chocolate Granola

 We’ve said it before, and we’ll say it again.
 If there’s any way we can incorporate chocolate into our breakfast (in a healthy way), we’ll do it!